 As an Amazon Associate I earn from qualifying purchases.

 In the “Golden Days” of eBay, times were amazing for both buyers and sellers.
 Just ask anyone who remembers them.
-Buyers found amazing deals and sellers made tons of money because there weren’t as many buyers.
+Buyers found amazing deals and sellers made tons of money because there weren’t as many eBay stores.

 The part that no one remembers is the incredible number of scams that existed on eBay.